memgraph/docs/docs/import-data/json/load-json-file.md

 Let's import a simple JSON file into Memgraph.

-Create file `data.json` with the following content:
+Create the file `data.json` with the following content:

 ```json
 {